tjoo512/tjoo512.github.io/README.md

-This is the source code to Jon Barron's public academic website: https://jonbarron.info/.
-Feel free to clone this code for your own personal use.
+This is the source code for my personal website: [https://tjoo512.github.io/](https://tjoo512.github.io/).
+The design is from Jon Barron's public academic website template: [https://jonbarron.info/](https://jonbarron.info/), with just a few minor tweaks on my end.
+You're welcome to clone this repository, but please do credit Jon's original repo rather than mine.
+Thank you!